Insiang: Later release and home media

 In 2015, Insiang was digitally restored in a joint effort by the World Cinema Project (owned by director Martin Scorsese), L'Immagine Ritrovata and the Film Development Council of the Philippines (FDCP).
 For its preservation, the film's rights were transferred by Ruby Tiong Tan to the FDCP.
 The three organizations were also involved in the 2013 restoration of Manila in the Claws of Light (Maynila, sa mga Kuko ng Liwanag), a film directed by Brocka in 1974.
 Insiang was shown as part of the Cannes Classics section at the 2015 Cannes Film Festival on May 16.
 It was also screened at the New York Film Festival (hosted by the Film Society of Lincoln Center) on September 28, and at the Museum of Modern Art (MoMA) from October 28 to November 3 of that year.
 The restored version was screened at the 2016 Toronto International Film Festival (TIFF) on April 9 with other preserved films, including The Manchurian Candidate (1962) and Bunny Lake Is Missing (1965).

-The British Film Institute released the restored version in the United Kingdom as a 2017 box set, Two Films by Lino Brocka, which includes two DVDs and two Blu-ray discs (one for each film) of Manila in the Claws of Light and Insiang.
+The British Film Institute released the restored version in the United Kingdom as Two Films by Lino Brocka, a 2017 box set, which includes two DVDs and two Blu-ray discs (one for each film) of Manila in the Claws of Light and Insiang.
 Both transfers of the Insiang disc include Signed: Lino Brocka, a 1987 documentary directed by Christian Blackwood with an in-depth look at Brocka's life and career.
 Insiang joined the Criterion Collection as part of Scorsese's World Cinema Project No. 2.